flamelily-bluescsi/bluescsi/v2desktopangleeu.md

   - deskeuv2
 ---

-##### 🇪🇺 V2 Desktop Right Angle Header EU 🇪🇺
+##### 🇪🇺 V2 Desktop EU 🇪🇺

 {% include carousel2.html %}

 This is the NEW board revision (2023.10a) Desktop V2 Full version of the BlueSCSI for EU buyers.
-This has a right angle header.
+This has a right angle 50 pin header.
 This is a complete and tested device.
 Please add a 3D print if needed.

 * New 2023.10a
 * Right Angle headers